iklobato/pdftable.online/README.md

-# PDF Table - PDF Table to CSV Converter
+# PDF Table - Convert any table in your PDF file into a CSV table format

 PDF Table is a modern web application that makes extracting tables from PDF documents simple and intuitive.
 With real-time preview and multiple processing options, it transforms complex PDF tables into clean, usable CSV files instantly.